 Dr. Nicole Errett’s research focuses on the development, implementation and health impacts of policies and programs in the context of public health emergencies, disasters and climate change.
 Following nearly a decade of experience in public health and emergency management practice, Dr. Errett’s research is driven by the evidentiary needs of practice-based and community partners.

-Dr. Errett co-founded and co-directs the Collaborative on Extreme Event Resilience (CEER), a research lab focused on applied, community-engaged research to understand and improve resilience to disasters and the acute impacts of climate change.
-She co-chairs the National Institute of Environmental Health Sciences' Disaster Research Response Work Group and chairs the Earthquake Engineering Research Institute's Public Health Work Group.
+At the University of Washington, Dr. Errett co-founded and co-directs the Collaborative on Extreme Event Resilience (CEER), a research lab focused on applied, community-engaged research to understand and improve resilience to disasters and the acute impacts of climate change.
+She serves as the Social Sciences Lead for the National Science Foundation (NSF)-supported Natural Hazard and Disaster Reconnaissance Facility (RAPID Facility).
+She is the co-Director of the Community Engagement Core for the National Institute of Environmental Health Sciences (NIEHS)-funded EDGE Center, and co-leads the Community Adaptive Capacity and Community Engagement and Outreach teams for the NSF-funded Cascadia Coastlines and Peoples Hazards Research Hub.
+Nationally, she co-chairs the NIEHS Disaster Research Response Network Steering Committee and chairs the Earthquake Engineering Research Institute's Public Health Work Group.